joaquinlpereyra/xss-detector/README.md

 Installation
 ============
 A modern Unix system is asumed.
-You need sqlite3 and python 3.5.
+You will need sqlite3 and python 3.5.

 You also need the following dependencies for python:
     *requests: to make requests and get their response